Serious about taking your brand global?

-The peak season typically kicks off on Black Friday (to be held on 26th November this year), followed by Cyber Monday (29th November), and then Christmas.
-Furthermore, in recent years, China’s Singles' Day (11th November) has also crept onto Western shoppers’ radars, which means it should be in your sales calendar too.
+For retailers, Fall represents the busiest shopping period of the year - the peak season.
+Typically kicking off on Black Friday (25th November this year), it is followed by Cyber Monday (28th November), and then Christmas.
+Furthermore, in recent years, China’s Singles' Day (11th November) has also crept onto the radars of shoppers outside China, which means it should be in your sales calendar too.

-Though these are the official dates, many e-commerce retailers have begun offering deals earlier and earlier in the season to cash in on the buzz, which means your business should be preparing for the rush now.
-Efficient supply chain management in e-commerce is vital, so, where to begin?
-Read on for the key considerations that will help you maximize every sales opportunity this holiday season.
+Many e-commerce retailers offer deals earlier and earlier each year to cash in on the buzz, which means your business should be preparing now.
+Here’s how to prime your marketing arsenal, gear up your supply chain and make sure you can maximize every sales opportunity this peak season.

-Your marketing content calendar should have been planned already (if not get on it today!) and posts should be created now, ready to publish when the time comes.
-This means you can focus on selling and inventory management during the busiest period instead of worrying about how your social feed looks.
+Your marketing content calendar should have been planned already.
+That way, you’ll be able to focus on selling and inventory management during the busiest period, instead of worrying about how your social feed looks.

 Email marketing campaigns, festive competitions and social media posts will all build buzz around your company’s seasonal promotions, and gift guides are sure to be a winner too.
 Don’t be afraid to use a fun tone of voice across comms – it’s the countdown to Christmas after all!

-It’s called peak season for a reason; it’s not unusual for some retailers to make over 50% or more of their annual sales in the month to Christmas.
-Yet, knowing exactly which products will be your biggest sellers may take a little digging.
+It’s called peak season for a reason; it’s not unusual for some retailers to make over 50% or more of their annual sales in the month up to Christmas.
+Yet knowing exactly which products will be your biggest sellers may take a little digging.
 A good place to start is to look at your sales analytics from last year’s peak season to see what sold well, what didn’t, and what days are likely to be your busiest.
-Keep a close eye on industry trends, and listen to customers’ feedback on social media to get an idea of their preferences this year.

-Ultimately, agility is crucial.
-Be ready to adapt quickly – if something isn’t selling as well as you’d hoped, offering extra discounts can help shift the stock.
+In these uncertain circumstances, be ready to adapt quickly – if something isn’t selling as well as you’d hoped offer an extra discount to help shift the stock.
 Be flexible and willing to price match with competitors too.

-You may also want to consider diversifying your suppliers.
-Relying on just one has always had risks, even before the recent global disruptions.
+Relying on just one supplier has always had risks, even before the recent global disruptions, so it’s advised to consider diversifying your suppliers.
 Having more than one gives your business a safety net should unexpected events occur, and there will also be fewer bottlenecks in your production line at times of peak demand.

-This can be one of the trickiest elements to manage in the midst of peak trading.
-You know you’re going to need more stock than usual, but how much more?
-Overestimate and you’ll have excess products on your hands that could take months to shift (especially tricky if the goods are seasonal) - but underestimate, and you risk losing customers who try to buy a product from your website only to be told it’s out of stock.
+Overestimate demand and you’ll have excess products on your hands that could take months to shift (especially tricky if the goods are seasonal) – but underestimate, and you risk losing customers who try to buy a product from your website only to be told it’s out of stock.

 Another challenge lies in store for multichannel retailers.
 If you’re selling through an e-commerce website and a bricks-and-mortar store, the complexities of tracking all the incoming and outgoing stock increases.
-You may also be selling via an online marketplace, which adds another channel to monitor.
+An online marketplace adds another channel to monitor.
 Before you know it, you’re in spreadsheet hell, trying to track inventory across multiple touchpoints, and spending a great deal of time creating listings for each.

 Aligning your supply chain processes is something you should be doing anyway, not just during peak season.
 An order management system (OMS) will monitor data from your various systems to track sales, orders, inventory and fulfillment so that you can get your orders to your customers cheaper and faster.

-This is something you definitely don’t want to leave until the last minute.
-Bring in extra staff as early as possible so that you have time to properly train them.
-Great customer service is what keeps customers coming back, after all.
+Bring in extra staff as early as possible so you have time to properly train them.

-Inventory and e-commerce supply chain challenges are all for your business to worry about, but the only part your customers care about is delivery.
-They expect international shipping as standard and want their purchases delivered fast, on time – and preferably for free.
-Use DHL’s E-commerce Website Health Check as a guide to help you tick off the key features you should be offering at checkout.
+Inventory and e-commerce supply chain challenges are important considerations for your business, but the only part your customers care about is delivery.
+They expect international shipping as standard and want their purchases delivered fast and on time.
+During the holiday season, when a larger proportion of purchases are gifts, customers rely even more heavily on efficient delivery.

-E-commerce returns should be a key part of your after-sales strategy, too.
-As annoying as they are to manage, they're not going away.
-Giving customers a simple, stress-free returns experience can be the difference between them returning to your store or not so make sure you get it right.
+Frustrating as returns are to manage, giving customers a simple, stress-free experience can be the difference between them coming back to your store or not, so make sure you get it right.